12jihan/neuralnotes/README.md

 **⚠️ ALPHA VERSION - This application is in early development and may contain bugs or incomplete features.**

-A powerful note-taking application inspired by Capacities.io, built with Angular 18.
+A powerful note-taking application, built with Angular.
 Features a modern three-panel layout with advanced markdown support, folder organization, tagging system, and AI assistance for optimal productivity.

 ## ✨ Features